cvzi/flag/docs/index.rst

 Unsupported flags:
 ------------------

-An Android, Firefox, WhatsApp and Telegram: unsupported two-letter flags are generally displayed as two (white on blue) letters, subregional flags are displayed as black flags.
+On Android, Firefox, WhatsApp and Telegram: unsupported two-letter flags are generally displayed as two (white on blue) letters, subregional flags are displayed as black flags.

 On Windows two-letter codes are displayed as the letters themselves, subregional codes are displayed as a black flag.